 Lubricants are used in a vacuum system for three primary reasons: (1) in an “O” ring sealed system to help minimize externally applied forces on the ring material, (2) between moving surfaces to reduce the coefficient of friction, minimize wear and/or reduce/eliminate the formation of particular matter and (3) as anti-seizing agents where mating surfaces are likely to seize.

-For the purpose of this discussion, we will turn our attention to “O” ring seals (Fig. 1), which are one of the most common type of mechanical connection used on vacuum furnaces.
+For the purpose of this discussion, we will turn our attention to “O” ring seals (Fig. 1), which are one of the most common types of mechanical connection used on vacuum furnaces.
 The seal arrangement typically consists of a groove or gland machined into the face of one of the flanges and an elastomeric (Buna N, Silicone, Teflon®) gasket material.
 Compressive forces exerted on the O-ring when the two flanges are tightened together squeeze the O-ring providing the seal.
 An extremely light coating of O-ring grease is applied to the O-ring, not to fill voids, but to allow the O-ring to move in the groove under the applied force to achieve the optimal position for a tight seal.
 A general rule of thumb with respect to O-ring grease is when you move your finger along the O-ring surface it will slide or glide unhindered with no appreciable amount of grease buildup.
-A thin coating is more than adequate and any application other than a light coating has no practical benefit, infact, it may be a detriment to good sealing!
+A thin coating is more than adequate and any application other than a light coating has no practical benefit, in fact, it may be a detriment to good sealing!

 Using a suitable grease or oil during assembly helps protect the O-ring from damage by abrasion, pinching, or cutting.
 It also helps to seat the O-ring properly, speeds up assembly operations, and makes automated assembly line procedures possible.
 An additional benefit is the protection that the lubricant provides as a surface film.
 Proper lubrication also helps protect some polymers from degradation by atmospheric elements such as ozone and its presence helps extend the service life of any O-ring.
 A lubricant is almost essential in pneumatic applications requiring dynamic service.
 In vacuum applications, appropriate lubricants help reduce the overall leak rate by filling the micro fine inclusions of the gland’s metal surfaces and lowering permeation rates of the elastomer.